Oak Park Public Library: Maze Branch

 On October 5, 1915, the Oak Park Public Library opened the South Branch Library in a rented building at 429 Harrison Street.
 Twenty-one years later, on November 1, 1936, the South Branch Library moved to its present location on the corner of Gunderson Avenue and Harrison Street.
 Local architects E. E. Roberts and Elmer C. Roberts designed the building and its surroundings.

-In August 1957, the South Branch was renamed The Adele H. Maze Branch.
+In August 1957, the South Branch was renamed the Adele H. Maze Branch.
 In 2005, the decision was made to refurbish the branch.
 The collection was moved off-site, and the building underwent a planned environmental remediation, including asbestos removal, in preparation for the extensive building work.

 The original western extension of the building was demolished and an addition was constructed in its place.
 The new addition included expanded shelving for the collections, an elevator that provided access to all levels, and glass block windows on the lower level to improve lighting.
 Other renovations to the building included upgrades to the heating, air-conditioning, and wiring systems, a repair of drainage problems, and the construction of a front entrance ramp.
 Commemorative engraved bricks, purchased by staff and patrons to support the Maze Branch renovation, were installed at the southwest corner of the lot to create a storytime plaza near the existing terrace.

 On June 3, 2006, the Adele H. Maze Branch Library reopened.
 In November of that year it was presented the Cavalcade of Pride award from the Community Design Commission of the Village of Oak Park.

 Services

 As a member of the SWAN library consortium, the Oak Park Public Library offers its cardholders access to nearly 8 million items.
 Library cards issued by a SWAN library are valid at every other library in the consortium.
 Cardholders can also download and stream digital books, audiobooks, movies, and music through a collection of database subscriptions.
 Additional services include the following: home delivery for patrons temporarily or permanently unable to go to a library location; a Book Bike that serves as a mobile library; and the Oak Park Creates collection, which allows local creators to share their published works at the library as a part of the collection and through the SWAN library system.

+The Library offers a unique Dial-A-Story services that provides 24/7 access to recorded content.
+Patrons can call 708-816-2800 from any phone and use the menu to navigate to various recordings.
+Children will especially enjoy story time on Dial-A-Story as it requires no internet access to use.